bizzabo/play-json-extensions/README.md

     // one of the below implicit Option Reads to avoid
     // "could not find implicit value for parameter helper: org.cvogt.play.json.OptionValidationDispatcher"

+    // note: formatCaseClass catches IllegalArgumentException and turns them into JsError enclosing the stack trace as the message
+    // this allows using require(...) in class constructors and still get JsErrors out of serialization

 #### Then use ordinary play-json
     val json = Json.toJson( foo )
     assert(foo == json.as[Foo])